 Oxford Punting offer Chauffeured punting hire, self-driven punts, rowing boats and pedalos.
 We decided to hire a punt for 5 people.
-My booking was confirmed and I was asked to pay on the day when returning the punt – therefore we could decide how long we want to stay on the river (£24 /hour plus every additional 15min are extra £6).
+My booking was confirmed and I was asked to pay on the day when returning the punt – therefore we could decide how long we want to stay on the river (£25 /hour Monday-Friday and £30/ hour on weekends and bank holidays ).

 We followed a map that was given to us with the punt and spent the first 40min being nearly the only people on the river.
 It got slightly busier after an hour but it was still a very peaceful trip.
 We even managed to have a small picnic on the punt and all of us took turn to try to push the punt using the giant quant pole (not as easy at it looks).

 After we returned the boat, we went to the Oxford Botanic Gardens just across the road from the Boat hire – their website recommends booking a ticket but we just popped in and it wasn’t busy, even though it was Sunday afternoon.
-Children under 16 are free, so it only cost us £10.90 for two adults tickets.
+Children under 16 are free, adult tickets cost £6.30/person.
 It’s a small garden but with lots of benches and a small camper van, selling coffee and cakes, that was exactly what we needed.

-Over all, it was a very relaxing visit and I would definitely recommend it this summer as a really fun activity that also allowed for social distancing.
+Over all, it was a very relaxing visit and I would definitely recommend it this summer as a really fun activity.